People Worry About Their Flaws In These 'Am I The Jerk?' Stories

 Tonight, my sister and her daughter were sitting down practicing reading.
 Except my sister began by firmly saying things like “come on you know this word” and “don’t look at me just read the word”.

 As this continued, it was obvious my niece was just getting more and more nervous and was just trying to “get the right answer” instead of actually trying to read.
-My sister got more and more frustrated and started firmly (not shouting) just saying was the book said to her.
+My sister got more and more frustrated and started firmly (not shouting) just saying what the book said to her.

-I tried lightly prompting, ” what are you doing, you’re not teaching her, you’re just telling her what it says so she can say it back to you” my sister just ignored me and then led to her very lightly tapping her daughter with the book (a very thin tiny book) for each word she got wrong.
+I tried lightly prompting, “what are you doing, you’re not teaching her, you’re just telling her what it says so she can say it back to you.”
+My sister just ignored me and then led to her very lightly tapping her daughter with the book (a very thin tiny book) for each word she got wrong.

 I again was “hey, that’s not really helping her learn” and had even sent her a message with a resource page for teaching Dyslexic kids to read before this.
-Finally my sister said “I am going to keep tapping her until she remembers this word, let me parent” the book is closed at this point.
+Finally, my sister said “I am going to keep tapping her until she remembers this word, let me parent.”
+The book is closed at this point.

 My niece is laughing but it’s clear she doesn’t really know what to be doing.

 I had to say something.
-I Said this isn’t working, it wouldn’t be how you would learn and it’s clearly not helping your daughter, this isn’t right.
+I said this isn’t working, it wouldn’t be how you would learn and it’s clearly not helping your daughter, this isn’t right.
 I asked my sister several times if we could step aside and talk about it and her only response was for me to let her parent.

-Finally she sent her daughter to her room and stormed off to hers.
+Finally, she sent her daughter to her room and stormed off to hers.

 AITJ for interfering?”